The best large Lego sets: 54 enormous Lego kits you should buy

 Great Pyramid of Giza (1476 pieces, $129.99/£119.99) imagines how the structure originally appeared, with a smooth limestone finish.
 Lift that off and you get a scene of the pyramid under construction.
 Spin the model round to gawp at a cross section – and immediately realise you only get half a pyramid.
 (Shove it against a wall.
 No-one will notice.)

-Plenty of other famous landmarks grace the Architecture line.
-When heading north of 999 bricks, our top picks beyond pointy buildings in Egypt are the gorgeous Taj Mahal (2022 pieces, $119.99/£104.99) with its brick-built dome and sarcophagus elements, and Himeji Castle (2125 pieces, $159.99/£139.99).
-This tiny take on the revered Japanese building beautifully captures its turrets, walkways and asymmetric walls, and gives you some dinky trees to brighten up the place.
+Keener to head further east?
+One of our favourite architecture sets to date is the gorgeous Himeji Castle (2125 pieces, $159.99/£139.99).
+This miniature take on the revered Japanese building beautifully captures its turrets, walkways and asymmetric walls.
+It even has some adorably dinky trees to brighten up the place.

 Movie and TV show Lego sets